asynkron/protoactor-website/hugo/content/docs/tracing.md

 In this example, we first check if the Span is `null`.
 If not, then create a log, in which we write the message that was passed to the function, and also add a tag that indicates that the Span belongs to the send function.

-In Proto.Opentracing there is a function for logging exceptions that occur in some methods.
+In Proto.OpenTracing there is a function for logging exceptions that occur in some methods.
 This function writes the name, message, and stack trace of the exception to the log.

-Another parameter of the method `WithOpenTracing()` that we have not covered is a tracer.
+Another parameter of the method `WithOpenTracing()` is the tracer.
 You can use different tracers for different purposes.
 For example, a tracer for endpoints, a tracer for a database, a tracer for credentials.
-If you do not want to create a tracer, then Proto.Opentracing will use the global tracer.
+If you do not want to create a tracer, then Proto.OpenTracing will use the global tracer.
 The global tracer works like a global instance and can be called from anywhere.
 The global tracer transfers all operations to another tracer, which will be registered in the future.

-In Proto.Opentracing tracer injects a Span Context, which contains important information for tracing, in textmap format.
+In Proto.OpenTracing tracer injects a Span Context, which contains important information for tracing, in textmap format.
 You can extract this context to get the data you need in the right place in the program as shown in the example below.

 ```csharp
 ISpanContext spanContext =
     tracer.Extract(BuiltinFormats.TextMap, new TextMapInjectAdapter(dictionary));
 ```

-### Using Proto.Opentracing for Root Context
+### Using Proto.OpenTracing for Root Context

-A context is a tool that allows you to create, run and communicate with actors.
+A **context** is a tool that allows you to create, run and communicate with actors.
 The Root Context creates actors and is responsible for the interactions between them.

-Proto.Opentracing allows use of distributed tracing for `IRootContext`.
+Proto.OpenTracing allows use of distributed tracing for `IRootContext`.
 To do this you need to call the extension methods `rootContext.WithOpenTracing()`

 ### Using Jaeger to view the tracing logs

-Opentracing in itself does not provide a way to view the tracing logs.
+OpenTracing in itself does not provide a way to view the tracing logs.
 But it is compatible with many distributed tracing systems such as: CNCF Jaeger, LightStep, Instana, Apache SkyWalking, inspectIT, stagemonitor, Datadog, Wavefront by VMware, Elastic APM.
 These systems offer a user-friendly UI for viewing tracing logs.

-Let's take a look at how to view the tracing logs generated using Opentracing in Jaeger.
+Let's take a look at how to view the tracing logs generated using OpenTracing in Jaeger.
 First, you need to download and run Jaeger.
 You can do it in several ways.

 1. Download executable binaries from [here](https://www.jaegertracing.io/download/#binaries).
 Then run the file _jaeger-all-in-one.exe_ from the binaries archive.
 2. Download pre-built docker image using command `docker pull jaegertracing/all-in-one:1.24`.
 In order to run Jaeger from the docker image, run the following command